 Skip to Content

-This bitter gourd recipe is one of a kind unique vegetable salad you have to try.
+This bitter gourd recipe is a unique vegetable salad you have to try.

-Crispy fried bitter gourd tossed with onions and tomatoes with a dash of chilli flakes and lime juice gives this fried bitter gourd its taste.
+Crispy fried bitter melon tossed with onions and tomatoes, with a dash of chilli flakes and lime juice, gives this fried bitter gourd its taste.

 Bitter gourd is also known as bitter melon, bitter squash, balsam pear, karela and goya.